scriptnull/docsv2/sources/pipelines/jobs/runCLI.md

 ## Build Status Notifications
 If you have a gitRepo as IN to a runCLI job, then you can see the pull request build status for that runCLI job.
-You can also selectively turn ON and OFF the message system using the `showBuildStatus` tag in the git Repo resource.
+You can also selectively turn ON and OFF the message system using the `showBuildStatus` tag in the gitRepo resource.

-The sample runSh Job and the corresponding gitRepo resource will look like
+The sample runCLI Job and the corresponding gitRepo resource will look like

 ```
 jobs: